JuliaMusic/JuliaMusic_documentation.jl/docs/src/printplot/musescore.md

 smidi = MIDIFile(1, 960, [midi.tracks[3], ptrack])
 ```

-and save the full thing as `.pdf`:
+and then save the full thing as `.pdf`:

 ```julia
 musescore("doxy.pdf", smidi)